Bill Text: CA ACR133 | 2023-2024 | Regular Session | Chaptered

 WHEREAS, In 2016, 5,712 missing and murdered indigenous cases were reported to the National Crime Information Center; and

-WHEREAS, According to the federal Centers for Disease Control and Prevention, homicide is the third leading cause of death for indigenous women between the ages of 15 and 24; 15 and 24 years of age; and
+WHEREAS, According to the federal Centers for Disease Control and Prevention, homicide is the third leading cause of death for indigenous women between 15 and 24 years of age; and

 WHEREAS, According to a study entitled “Violence Against American Indian and Alaska Native Women and the Criminal Justice Response: What is Known,” conducted on behalf of the United States Department of Justice, in some tribal communities, indigenous women face murder rates 10 times higher than the national average.
 No such study exists for urban areas; and